MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Introduction

 \section{Introduction}

-Magnetic resonance imaging (MRI) is a non-invasive imaging modality with a wide range of clinical applications due to its capacity to provide detailed soft-tissue images.
-The MRI signal is acquired in the Fourier space, called the ``k-space''.
-An inverse Fourier transform (IFT) of the k-space is then applied to generate a meaningful MRI scan in the spatial domain~\cite{principles}.
-Acquisition times required to sample the full k-space are a major limiting factor for achieving high spatial and temporal resolutions, reduce motion artifacts, improve patient experience and reduce costs~\cite{fastmri}.
+Magnetic resonance imaging (MRI), a non-invasive imaging modality, has broad clinical applications owing to its ability to yield detailed soft-tissue images~\cite{principles}.
+The signal for an MRI is gathered in the Fourier space, referred to as `k-space'.
+By applying an inverse Fourier transform (IFT) to the k-space, a meaningful MRI scan in the spatial domain is then generated.
+However, the requirement for extensive acquisition times to fully sample the k-space presents a significant barrier.
+Overcoming this obstacle is crucial for achieving high spatial and temporal resolutions, minimizing motion artifacts, enhancing patient comfort, and reducing costs~\cite{fastmri}.

-Partial sampling of the k-space can linearly reduce acquisition times.
-However, the reconstruction of an MRI image from undersampled k-space data results in a highly ill-posed inverse problem.
-Na\"\i ve reconstruction by zero-filling of the missing k-space data and application of the IFT results in a clinically meaningless image due to the presence of various artifacts~\cite{fastmri}.
-Early works concentrated on the properties of the k-space, such as partial Fourier imaging methods that utilize Hermitian symmetry to reduce acquisition times~\cite{feinberg1986halving}.
+Linear reductions in acquisition times can be achieved through partial sampling of the k-space.
+However, this approach presents a significant challenge: the reconstruction of an MRI image from under-sampled k-space data culminates in a highly ill-posed inverse problem.
+A Na\"\i ve approach to reconstruction, involving zero-filling the missing k-space data and subsequent application of the IFT, results in an image riddled with various artifacts, rendering it clinically meaningless~\cite{fastmri}.
+Initial efforts primarily focused on examining the properties of the k-space.
+For example, partial Fourier imaging methods exploited Hermitian symmetry to cut down acquisition times~\cite{feinberg1986halving}.

-Classical linear approaches for MRI reconstruction from undersampled data leverage advances in parallel imaging using multiple receiver coils coupled with linear algorithms for reconstruction applied either in the k-space domain~\cite{grappa} or in the spatial domain~\cite{sense}.
-Nevertheless, the theoretical acceleration factor is bounded by the number of available coils~\cite{hammernik2022physics}.
-The practical acceleration factor is further limited due to noise amplification resulted from the matrix inversion~\cite{sense}.
+Traditional linear methods for MRI reconstruction from under-sampled data have capitalized on advancements in parallel imaging.
+This typically involves the use of multiple receiver coils in conjunction with linear algorithms for reconstruction.
+These can be applied either in the k-space domain~\cite{grappa} or in the spatial domain~\cite{sense}.
+However, the theoretical acceleration factor is inherently constrained by the number of accessible coils~\cite{hammernik2022physics}.
+Practical acceleration is further hindered due to noise amplification resulting from the process of matrix inversion~\cite{sense}.